michielbuddingh/on_idle/README.md

 Lines should look like this:

-> 20 Stop slacking off, you lazy bum!
+> 20 echo Stop slacking off, you lazy bum!
+> 40 echo If you don't move the mouse cursor right now ...
+> 41 echo I'm going to delete your ssh keys from memory!
+> 50 echo Last chance!
+> 60 ssh-add -D